-Treatment of Compulsive Skin Picking / Dermatillomania
+Treatment of SKIN PICKING DISORDER / Dermatillomania

 response to specific situations and events, and that the individual with Dermatillomania is frequently unaware of these triggers.
-HRT challenges Compulsive Skin Picking in a two-fold process.
+HRT challenges Dermatillomania in a two-fold process.
 First, the individual learns how to become more consciously aware of situations and events that trigger skin picking episodes.
 Second, the individual learns to utilize alternative behaviors in response to these situations and events.

-The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients throughout California suffering with Compulsive Skin Picking / Dermatillmania.
-Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Compulsive Skin Picking / Dermatillomania treatment close to their home.
+The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world suffering with Skin Picking Disorder / Dermatillmania.
+Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Skin Picking Disorder / Dermatillomania treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
-If you would like to learn more about telephone and online therapy for Compulsive Skin Picking / Dermatillomania, please click here.
+If you would like to learn more about telephone and online therapy for Skin Picking Disorder / Dermatillomania, please click here.

-If you are experiencing any of the above symptoms of Dermatillomania / Compulsive Skin Picking, and would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you are experiencing any of the above symptoms of Dermatillomania / Skin Picking Disorder, and would like to discuss treatment or a consultation, please call one of our client coordinators at (310) 824-5200 (ext 0), or click here to email us.

 Please note that the above is not meant to replace a complete and thorough evaluation by a licensed Cognitive-Behavioral therapist or other qualified mental health professional.
-As with OCD, some individuals with Compulsive Skin Picking / Dermatillomania may benefit from medication, and may therefore require a psychiatric evaluation.
-Likewise, a psychiatric assessment may be necessary to differentiate between Compulsive Skin Picking and other psychological conditions.
+As with OCD, some individuals with Skin Picking Disorder / Dermatillomania may benefit from medication, and may therefore require a psychiatric evaluation.
+Likewise, a psychiatric assessment may be necessary to differentiate between Skin Picking Disorder and other psychological conditions.
 If a psychiatric evaluation is indicated, the OCD Center of Los Angeles can refer you to a qualified psychiatrist in the our area.
-Furthermore, it is imperative to make the distinction between Compulsive Skin Picking and other medical conditions.
+Furthermore, it is imperative to make the distinction between Skin Picking Disorder and other medical conditions.
 For this reason, a medical examination may be necessary.